- See the changes in MyU and Schedule Builder to understand course formats and registering.

 S/N Policy Updates

-Facts about the S/N policy changes for Fall 2020 and Spring 2021 are available on the fact sheet.
-The revised S/N grading scheme will continue to apply for summer 2021.
-Planning for summer includes the continuation of 6-feet physical distancing and mask requirements.
+Facts about the S/N policy changes for Fall 2020, Spring 2021, and Summer 2021 are available on the fact sheet.

 Students who changed their grading basis from A-F to S/N or who had an F automatically converted to an N should expect to see an effect on Satisfactory Academic Progress (SAP).
 In most cases their SAP status and eligibility for aid didn't change, but in almost all cases the GPA used for SAP purposes is now lower than their official U of M GPA.
 This is because their initial grade (e.g., F) is used to compute their SAP GPA.
 Advisors: